Bg

 4 month old sleep schedule: Bedtime and nap schedule

-Around 4 months old, a big change occurs in a baby’s sleep patterns.
-This is due to the maturation of the internal clock (aka circadian rhythm).
-We’ll provide you with the schedule information you need to help ensure your baby gets the rest they need for their growing mind and body.
+Around 4 months old, a big change occurs in a baby’s sleep patterns due to the maturation of the internal clock (aka circadian rhythm).
+It’s often referred to as the dreaded “.”
+While this biological change may contribute to some new sleep challenges for your little one, it’s a sign of growth and development — not going backward.
+In this article, we’ll fill you in on what to expect when it comes to 4 month olds and sleep (including how to help your child sleep during the so-called “4 month sleep regression”) to help ensure your baby gets the rest they need for their growing mind and body.

 Editor's note